 The grievant or the university may request that a stenographic record of the hearing or transcript of the audio recording be made, providing the requesting party pays the associated costs.

-b.
-RECORD OF THE GRIEVANCE HEARING
+Record of the Grievance Hearing

 The record of the grievance hearing will consist of the audio recording of the hearing, all evidence or exhibits presented at the hearing, all communications to or from the Chair in reference to the hearing, and any other graphic, written, or recorded information relevant to the Grievance Hearing and its procedures.

-c.
-DECISION OF THE GRIEVANCE HEARING BOARD
+Decision of the Grievance Hearing Board

 The Grievance Hearing Board will determine: